 - QA engineers run manual checks with App Live on popular iPhone and Android devices.

-- Accessibility specialists validate WCAG compliance using real browsers and assistive tools.
+- Accessibility specialists validate WCAG 2.2 compliance using Accessibility DevTools in their IDE.

 All of this happens without the team managing devices or setting up infrastructure.

-- Sauce Labs: Similar enterprise offering with emphasis on compliance and security.
+- Sauce Labs (Tricentis): Similar enterprise offering with emphasis on compliance and security.
+Acquired by Tricentis in 2024.

 - TestingBot: Lower-cost option with fewer advanced features.